Richa2801/demo-repo/README.md

-#DEMO
+# DEMO

 Some Explanation!
+Some Text!

-## subheader
+## Subheader

 Watch Tutorial on Youtube.
+Github Testing Sample.